-2. Terms of Reference
+2. Terms of reference

-The Audit and Compliance Committee has adopted and operates within formal terms of reference that have been approved by the board of directors.
+The Audit and Compliance Committee has adopted and operates within formal terms of reference that have been approved by the Board of directors.
 The committee confirms that for the period under review, it discharged its duties and responsibilities in accordance with the terms of reference.
-The summary of the role of the committee is as articulated on pages 50 to 51 of this integrated annual report.
+The summary of the role of the committee is as articulated on page 61 of this integrated annual report.

-3. Duties Assigned by the Board
+3. Duties assigned by the Board

-During the period under review, the committee performed its duties and responsibilities assigned to it by the board in accordance with the terms of reference.
+During the period under review, the committee performed its duties and responsibilities assigned to it by the Board in accordance with the terms of reference.
 The committee specifically reviewed the financial statements of the company and was satisfied that they comply with International Financial Reporting Standards.
-The committee reviewed the assessment by management of the going concern statement of the company and concluded to the board that the company will be a going concern in the foreseeable future.
+The committee reviewed the assessment by management of the going-concern statement of the company and concluded to the Board that the company will be a going concern in the foreseeable future.

-4. Expertise and Experience of Financial Director and the Finance Function
+4. Expertise and experience of Financial Director and the finance function